Sales Consultant - IT-Online

-Our client in the freight sector is searching for an experienced Sales Consultant with industry experience to join their dynamic team.
+Our client in the freight sector is searching for an experienced Sales Consultant to join their dynamic team.

 Key Responsibilities